Aetna modified CPB 0819 for face transplantation, effective December 4, 2025. Here's what that means for your billing team.

 Aetna Face Transplantation Coverage Criteria and Medical Necessity Requirements 2025

-The Aetna face transplantation coverage policy under CPB 0819 is straightforward: there is no medical necessity pathway that gets this procedure covered.
-Aetna does not recognize face transplantation as medically necessary under any diagnosis or clinical scenario.
+The Aetna face transplantation coverage policy under CPB 0819 is simple: there is no coverage.
+Aetna does not consider face transplantation — partial or full — to meet medical necessity standards.
+The procedure is classified as experimental, investigational, or unproven.

 Aetna Face Transplantation Exclusions and Non-Covered Indications

 This entire policy is an exclusion.
-Aetna considers face transplantation experimental, investigational, or unproven.
-That classification applies to:
+Aetna considers face transplantation experimental, investigational, or unproven across all indications.
+That includes:

 #Excluded Procedure